archiewald/archiewald.github.io/awesome-links.md

 - <a href="https://getcssscan.com/css-box-shadow-examples" target="_blank">83 Beautiful CSS box-shadow examples - CSS Scan</a>
 - <a href="https://grumpy.website/" target="_blank">Grumpy Website</a>

+## backend

+- <a href="https://nickjanetakis.com/blog/microservices-are-something-you-grow-into-not-begin-with" target="_blank">Microservices Are Something You Grow Into, Not Begin With — Nick Janetakis</a>
+- <a href="https://blog.apollographql.com/graphql-vs-rest-5d425123e34b" target="_blank">GraphQL vs. REST - Apollo GraphQL</a>
+- <a href="https://blog.arkency.com/" target="_blank">Home | Arkency Blog</a>
+- <a href="http://pdabrowski.com/blog/rspec-avoid-let-and-before-block" target="_blank">RSpec - you should avoid let and before blocks to use natural flow</a>
+- <a href="https://docs.docker.com/compose/rails/" target="_blank">Quickstart: Compose and Rails | Docker Documentation</a>
+- <a href="https://rubyreferences.github.io/rubyref/" target="_blank">Introduction - Ruby Reference</a>
+- <a href="http://ruby-for-beginners.rubymonstas.org/advanced/modules.html" target="_blank">Modules | Ruby for Beginners</a>
+- <a href="https://www.codewithjason.com/examples-pointless-rspec-tests/" target="_blank">Examples of pointless types of RSpec tests - Code with Jason</a>
+- <a href="https://jacopretorius.net/2014/02/all-rails-db-rake-tasks-and-what-they-do.html" target="_blank">All Rails db Rake Tasks and What They Do</a>
+- <a href="https://codahale.com/how-to-safely-store-a-password/" target="_blank">How To Safely Store A Password | codahale.com</a>
+- <a href="https://www.forbes.com/sites/carlieporterfield/2020/04/03/as-europe-locks-down-sweden-takes-a-liberal-approach-to-coronavirus/#74d687011714" target="_blank">As Europe Locks Down, Sweden Takes A Liberal Approach To Coronavirus</a>
+- <a href="https://github.com/goldbergyoni/nodebestpractices" target="_blank">goldbergyoni/nodebestpractices: The Node.js best practices list (May 2020)</a>
+- <a href="https://www.youtube.com/watch?v=_lq0ddzy94Y" target="_blank">Wojciech Przechodzeń — Jak skutecznie testować aplikacje backendowe w Node.js [PL] — WarsawJS Meetup - YouTube</a>
+- <a href="https://www.taniarascia.com/rest-api-sorting-filtering-pagination/" target="_blank">REST API: Sorting, Filtering, and Pagination | Tania Rascia</a>
+- <a href="https://sqlbolt.com/" target="_blank">SQLBolt - Learn SQL - Introduction to SQL</a>

+## tools

+- <a href="https://loremipsum.io/" target="_blank">Lorem Ipsum – Generator, Origins and Meaning</a>
+- <a href="https://www.gitignore.io/" target="_blank">gitignore.io - Create Useful .gitignore Files For Your Project</a>
+- <a href="https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf" target="_blank">keyboard-shortcuts-macos.pdf</a>
+- <a href="http://www.cirosantilli.com/markdown-style-guide/#dollar-signs-in-shell-code" target="_blank">Markdown Style Guide</a>
+- <a href="https://github.com/google/guetzli" target="_blank">google/guetzli: Perceptual JPEG encoder</a>

 ## git

 - <a href="https://learngitbranching.js.org/" target="_blank">Learn Git Branching</a>